zhehaowang/zhehao.me/book-notes/ecpp/it26-31-implementations.md

 ```
 From the perspective of exception safety, this function is bad as it violates
 * Leak no resources: if this throws before unlock, mutex is locked forever
-* Don't allow data structures to become corrupted: if `new Image(imgSrc)` throws, bgImage is left pointing at a deleted object, and `imageChanges` is incremented
+* Don't allow data structures to become corrupted: if `new Image(imgSrc)` throws, `bgImage` is left pointing at a deleted object, and `imageChanges` is incremented

-Item 14 introduces a lockguard like RAII object to tackle mutex locking forever.
+Item 14 introduces a `lockguard`-like RAII object to tackle mutex locking forever.
 ```cpp
 void PrettyMenu::changeBackground(std::istream& imgSrc)
 {